 When security roles and licenses are combined, the result is restrictive.
 However, users and groups can belong to more than one security role.
 In this case, the user access from each security role is cumulative, but only to the extent provided by the license.

 A role assignment is the last layer in the security framework.
 Role assignments define user and group access to a specific work item or work item portfolios.
 The security role assignment is actually part of the work item's properties.
 This is the final step in determining a the level of access for a user or group.
-A user can have a full license and have unrestricted access via their security role, and will not have access to a work item without a appropriate role assignment.
+A user can have a full license and have unrestricted access via their security role, and will not have access to a work item or portfolio without a appropriate role assignment.

 If you assign a security role permission to edit the properties of a work item in the work item hierarchy, that permission will be inherited by all of that work item's children.
 It is possible to restrict permission to edit an work item's children, but it is not possible to restrict permission to view an work item's children.